nastaran-shafiee/Resturant/README.md

 # Resturant
-You can see the project to lonk above https://fancy-pie-dd0e14.netlify.app/
+You can see the project to link above https://fancy-pie-dd0e14.netlify.app/